 As time passed Lupin became more comfortable.
 The Ilk gave infrequent notice of changes in the weather or the terrain.
 Lupin spent hours listening to the whistled conversations between it, and the others of its kin.
-The other Ilks were far away, but wind carried the sound over long distances.
 There were two other giants in existence, the Ilk of Otora and the Ilk of Balandri, they too carrying cities with Verido people.
-Lupin imagined surfing the song like a wave of sand, traveling in the sky and into the ears of other large desert beasts.
+Few livings things could hear Ilk communicating to each other, and yet it was widely known that their conversations spanned the entire desert.
+Verido had evolved to detect some of their low-frequency seismic communication, their flute-like ears growing in size and becoming long, and conical, but even then their range was limited.
+Lupin imagined surfing Ilk song like a wave of sand, traveling in the sky and into the ears of other large desert beasts.
 This thought kept this mind busy for hours.

 Lupin had to give up, and went to see Rosmus instead.
 The tall-haired Verido was busy putting a pot together, grinding carapace shavings into a fine powder with a giant mortar and pestle.
-"How was it?"
+"How was it up there?"
 Roz asked.

 Lupin smiled.
 "Amazing.
 Could have spent ages up there, but um...I'm not feeling too good.
 I'm worried about Mago."